 Royal Canin tends to be a little cheaper, but not by as much as you’d expect, given the lower quality of their ingredients.

-Selection is one area in which few companies can compete with Royal Canin.
+Selection is an area in which few companies can compete with Royal Canin.
 However, their expansive catalogue may not be as impressive as it first appears.

-One of their calling cards is the fact that they have many foods that are specially designed for certain breeds.
-Upon closer examination, though, many of those foods aren’t any better for that breed than any other high-quality food would be.
+One of their calling cards is the fact that they have many dog foods that are specially designed for certain breeds.
+Upon closer examination, though, many of those dog foods aren’t any better for that breed than any other high-quality dog food would be.